Documentation

 Show a message to the user.

-Presents a message to the user that they must acknowledge.
-This could be a introductory message, a warning, or any text based piece of information.
+Presents a message to the user.
+This could be an introductory message, a warning, or any text based piece of information.

 Example